 - Allow other scholars to add to and improve the data based on their own sources and research, much like a wiki.

 You can view our current database using a map interface, or browse a text list of all of the places.
 The earlier version had an editing feature that allowed anyone to make contributions, but this is not in the new system yet.
-Please remember, this site is experimental for the time being, as most of our focus is on the database, not the interface; we encourage you to try them out and give us your feedback, but don't expect them to be industrial strength or beautiful yet.
+Please remember, this site is experimental for the time being, as most of our research focus is on the data, not the interface; we encourage you to try them out and give us your feedback, but don't expect them to be industrial strength or beautiful yet.

 - April 24, 2017: We've added a new map, the Historic Meetinghouses Explorer,